 USB 3.0 and 3.1 both support the USB Power Delivery specification, which supports a maximum of 20 volts at 5 amps for a total of 100 watts of power.
-What that means is that there are very few portable devices that cannot be accommodated with this standard – the recently-released Macbook and Chromebook Pixel models are both charged via their USB ports with a standard power adapter, using 29 watts and 60 watts, respectively.
+What that means is that there are very few portable devices that cannot be accommodated with this standard — the 2015 Macbook and Chromebook Pixel models both charged via their USB ports with a standard power adapter, using 29 watts and 60 watts, respectively.

 Comparison with Thunderbolt

 Here’s where things get confusing.
 Intel’s proprietary Thunderbolt standard, which competes with USB 3.1, is sometimes compatible with it using the same cables.
 First, let’s compare speed.
 Thunderbolt version 3 can handle data transfer at up to 40Gbps, potentially four times as fast as USB 3.1 Gen 2.
 Thunderbolt versions 1 and 2 used a proprietary cable that is not compatible with USB, so some computers like the Macbook Pro included both USB and Thunderbolt 3 ports.